Summer Safety Activity: Stop, Drop, and Roll!

 - Grades: PreK–K

-1 On a clear sunny day, head outside to a grassy area.
-With a boom box or stereo on an extension cord, play lively music for children to dance to.
+Step 1: On a clear sunny day, head outside to a grassy area.
+Play lively music for children to dance to.
 Invite children to dance until they hear the music stop.
 When they recognize the music has stopped, watch how quickly they can pause in place.
 After a couple of practices of pausing when the music stops, introduce the idea of dropping to the ground.
 Now, instead of just stopping in place, children can drop to the ground when they hear the music stop.
 Practice dropping when the music stops a couple of times.
 When children are comfortable dropping, introduce rolling.
 When the music stops, instruct children to roll all the way in one direction, then all the way back in the other direction.
 Practice the stop, drop, roll combination movement a few times until everyone is comfortable with this new motion.

 For younger children: Place big pictures on large sheets of cardboard of children stopping, dropping to the ground, and rolling.
 To reinforce the idea of stop, drop, and roll, hold up the pictures one by one, and ask children to imitate the movements.